Tuition and Aid

 - Receive a Letter of Recommendation that verifies employment by a current bar member ($1,000)

-- Receive a Letter of Recommendation from a family member of a person employed by a bar member ($1,000)
+- Receive a Letter of Recommendation from a bar member if a family member is an employee ($1,000)

 *Students may only receive one of the tuition grants, not multiple ones.

 Associations at each campus (after meeting one of the criteria above):